Huy1902/CS188/README.md

 ## 1. Terminology
 - Constraint satisfaction problems are a type of identification problem in which the goal is important, not the path.
-- Goal test is a set of constraints.
+A goal test is a set of constraints.
 - State is a partial assignment.
-- Successor function is assigning an unassigned variable.
+- The successor function assigns an unassigned variable.
 - Backtracking: traditional solution
 ## 2. Improve the performance
 - Filtering: forward checking and arc consistency.